Lead free PCB Assembly Service QFPCB

 If any entry in the list below describes your situation, you will likely benefit from using lead free PCB assembly.

-Ensuring that your circuit boards are fabricated to meet the RoHS requirements means that you must ensure the contract manufacturer (CM) that you select has a defined lead-free process, including soldering, materials, components, solder mask, and surface finish.
+To ensure that your circuit boards meet RoHS requirements, you must actively verify that the contract manufacturer (CM) you select has defined a complete lead free process.
+This process must include soldering, materials, components, solder mask, and surface finish.
 Lead free circuit board Assembly is rapidly becoming the standard for PCB fabrication.
 This is due to regulatory requirements, environmental concerns, and other reasons.

 How to Distinguish Lead Free PCB Assembly and Leaded PCB Assembly?